coecms/cms-wiki/Wiki/models/models-aus2200.md

  * Run suite

 ## Task descriptions
-Though derived from the standard Regional Nested Suite (see e.g. [Regional Practical 2023](https://code.metoffice.gov.uk/trac/jumps/wiki/RegionaPractical2023) (MOSRS account required)), the AUS2200 suite contains a number of changes designed to optimise the suite workflow.
+Though derived from the standard Regional Nested Suite (see e.g. [Regional Practical 2023](https://code.metoffice.gov.uk/trac/jumps/wiki/RegionaPractical2023)), the AUS2200 suite contains a number of changes designed to optimise the suite workflow.
 The model runs, whether continuous or restarted, are divided into 6 hour cycles, with the task graph for each cycle represented in the following image

 [![](../Images/AUS2200/suite-overview.png)](../Images/AUS2200/suite-overview.png)

 ### Cold start tasks
-The tasks `install_cold_idl` and `install_cold_hpc` symlink the appropriate STASHmaster, ancil configurations and prebuilt software into the suite share directory.

-### `install_ec_startdata`
-In this version of the suite, this task does nothing as the initial conditions are derived from data already present on disk.
+The tasks `install_cold_idl` and `install_cold_hpc` symlink the appropriate STASH master, ancil configurations and prebuilt software into the suite share directory.
+In this version of the suite, the `install_ec_startdata` task does nothing as the initial conditions are derived from data already present on disk.

 ### `fcm_make_um`
 This task builds the Unified Model in the rose suite share directory.
 It is recommended to only run this task once, and have every other variant of the AUS2200 suite use the existing initial build.
 This can be configured in 'General run options' section of the rose config editor.

 ![disable um build](../Images/AUS2200/disable-um-build.png)

 ### `get_lbc_from_archive`